 - You might think of ways to try and get your parents back together - but that is up to them.
 Just as you are not to blame for the separation, you also can't keep them together.

 - Remember that sometimes things are better off for a family when parents decide to separate.

 - Even though your parents may be separating they are still your Mum and Dad and always will be.
 Try and stay in contact with both parents (unless one parent is likely to harm you).

-- Likewise, your relatives will always be your relatives.
+- Likewise, your relatives (like your grandparents and cousins) will always be your relatives.
 Try to stay in contact with them if you can.
 Contact could be a visit, a phone call or sending an email, text or letter now and then.

 - There are times when the parent who leaves cuts off all contact with the family.
 This is really hard to deal with.
 Some people react by pretending they don't care or that they hate that parent.
 In reality a person could feel really sad, angry or rejected inside.
 It's important to get some support.
 Talk about your feelings to your parent, or a close family member or a counsellor.

 - If your parents are fighting, it's not your responsibility.
 It is up to your parents to change.
 You can tell them it makes you feel bad and that you'd rather they didn't fight around you.
 This can be hard to do.
 Have a read of our article on Assertiveness to help with some ideas of how to say this.